Before you Travel

 While we’re not exactly travel experts and the travel landscape keeps changing, we tend to look for direct flights from the UK to Orlando.
 We’ve had many flights with a stop each way at a US hub.
 The tend to be a little cheaper and you do go through US immigration at the hub so that you can step off the plane in Orlando as a domestic passenger.
 The downside is that it can take a while to get through US immigration on your outbound journey and you may get anxious about missing your onward connection.
 Sometimes, transfer times at the hub can be long, adding to your overall journey time when all you want to do is get there or get home.

 We’ve had problems with our first homeward flight of the two leaving late, meaning that we risked missing our transatlantic connection.
 This happened once and we were forced to spend a night in a hotel in Cincinnati.
-Only when you’re flying within the EU or from an EU airport do you discover that the US airline concerned has no responsibility to offer you either overnight accommodation or meals.
+In these circumstances, airlines in the USA have no responsibility to offer you either overnight accommodation or meals.
 We also got home a day late.
 In winter time you may find that your US hub becomes snowbound, meaning that you can’t readily fly on to Orlando.

 You can also fly with Aer Lingus via Dublin and clear US immigration there so that you arrive in the US as a domestic flight, but these flights do cost more than many others.